nandhugp/woocommerce-external-product-embed/README.md

 ### A few notes about this plugin:
 * You must have an admin account for the website running WooCommerce, or access to WooCommerce API keys.
 * The external website must be using WooCommerce version 3.0 or later.

+## Reason for forking

+I intend to add more features to the [existing source code](https://github.com/WPprodigy/woocommerce-external-product-embed)

 ## Usage